 ART FOR PEACE

-ART FOR PEACE INTERNATIONAL (API) AND PREMIER PHOTOGRAPHIC EXHIBITION IN TORONTO
+ART FOR PEACE INTERNATIONAL (API) AND PREMIER PHOTOGRAPHIC EXHIBITIONS

 Art: Susan Gosevitz

 The artists whose works appear at the IPF Art and Premier Photographic Exhibition use their chosen medium to communicate their peaceful feelings, sensory impressions, spiritual dimensions, places, and spatial abstractions as part of value messages supporting peace.
-Thus, the IPF Art and Premier Photographic Exhibition explores the concept of peace through four main categories: Space and Form, Qualities, Emotions/States, and People/Social.
+Thus, the IPF Art and Premier Photographic Exhibitions explore the concept of peace through four main categories: Space and Form, Qualities, Emotions/States, and People/Social.

 While peace is a multi-dimensional concept, it is primarily a social feeling and a value.
 The positive value of peace, of course, is pervasive in the IPF Art and Premier Photographic Exhibition, not least of which is the intended use of images to promote the cause of peace.
 Peace may constitute a state or condition: formerly at war, we are in a state of peace.
 Peace may also be conceptualized as a sensory and spiritual manifestation, such as the use of light to indicate peace.
 Peace may also characterize an environment, i.e., a peaceful place.
 Finally, peace may be represented as a spatial abstraction, such as through the concepts of open, balance, and harmony.